Megagig/pharma-care-saas/docs/SAAS_SETTINGS_USER_GUIDE.md

 ### Prerequisites

-- Super administrator access to the PharmaCare platform
+- Super administrator access to the PharmaPilot platform
 - Modern web browser (Chrome 90+, Firefox 88+, Safari 14+, Edge 90+)
 - Understanding of pharmacy operations and user roles

 ### Accessing the SaaS Settings Module

-1. **Login** to the PharmaCare platform with your super administrator credentials
+1. **Login** to the PharmaPilot platform with your super administrator credentials
 2. **Navigate** to the main menu and select "System Administration"
 3. **Click** on "SaaS Settings" to access the module
 4. **Verify** your permissions - you should see all administrative options